How to Determine Market Demand for a Product in the Home Improvement Industry

 How Do You Identify Growth Markets?

 Growth markets can present your company with a good opportunity for increased profits, but you have to stay ahead of the curve.
-To that end, construction forecasting across various customer and channel segments within the industry is crucial.
+To that end, forecasting across various customer and channel segments within the industry is crucial.
 It’s also very challenging.

 Generating a general consensus from building professionals via a survey can be helpful, but the data is often colored by optimism.
 It’s more valuable to take an analytical approach to this process by measuring market demand, determining frequency of product purchases, and calculating brand shares by channel segments.
 These insights allow you to effectively strategize for future scenarios within the market.